-State governments cannot undo these counter-productive policies, and in fact add their own to further undermine a well-functioning health-care market, resulting in increased costs without improved health outcomes.
+State governments cannot undo the Federal Government’s counter-productive policies, and in fact, here in Nevada, the State Government has added their own bureaucracy and red tape to further undermine the health-care market.
+The result is increased costs without improved health outcomes.
 Moreover, political control of health care ends up siphoning money into whatever is politically popular, rather than what is most beneficial.
 Mental health consistently gets the short end of the stick.

 As recently as the 1960s, low-cost health insurance was available to virtually everyone in America - including people with existing medical problems.
 Doctors made house calls.
 A hospital stay cost only a few days' pay.
 Charity hospitals were available to take care of families who could not afford to pay for healthcare.
-Since then the federal government has increasingly intervened through Medicare, Medicaid, the HMO Act and tens of thousands of regulations on doctors, hospitals and health-insurance companies.
-Today, more than 50 percent of all healthcare dollars are spent by the government.
+Since then, the federal government has increasingly intervened through Medicare, Medicaid, the HMO Act and tens of thousands of new regulations on doctors, hospitals and health-insurance companies.
+Today, more than 50 percent of all healthcare dollars in the US are spent by the government.